Exchange-traded note: Unprofitable trading strategies

-The GSCI has lost nearly 20% of its value since January 2006, despite soaring commodity prices, all thanks to contango.
+The S&P GSCI has lost nearly 20% of its value since January 2006, despite soaring commodity prices, all thanks to contango.
 This is one instance where ETN tracked commodity indices like GSCI have ended up doing exactly the opposite of what they had set out to do.

-Contango is a scenario where the cost of the next-month futures contract is costlier than the current month contract.
-In this event, the issuing bank books a loss each time a current month contract is sold and the next month contract is bought.
-Contango has hit hard the energy futures over the past few years and markedly brought down the returns from energy markets.

-Indices are taking varied steps to hedge against the condition.
-Their results remain to be seen.

 The UBS Bloomberg Constant Maturity Commodity Index (CMCI) addresses the issues of contango and backwardation by introducing the concept of constant maturity, which provides diversification across futures contract maturity dates.
 This is intended to smooth out the volatility often associated with commodity investments.